Phillips 66 says COVID-19 cases rising among employees -email

 In early July, sources told Reuters at least 20 people had tested positive for COVID-19 at the company's headquarters in Houston, which has become a COVID-19 hot spot.
 Texas on Thursday reported 15,000 new cases, according to a Reuters tally, and Houston's hospitals were being overwhelmed by patients.

-At that time, employees, speaking anonymously because they were not authorized to speak publicly, told Reuters they were frightened at having to go to work as Texas was seeing a resurgence of the novel coronavirus.
+At that time, employees, speaking anonymously because they were not authorized to speak publicly, told Reuters they feared having to go to work as Texas was seeing a resurgence of the novel coronavirus.

 Texas Governor Greg Abbott, after resisting measures to stem the tide of the disease, in recent weeks required masks to be worn in public and closed bars across the state.
 The state has recorded more than 310,000 cases, fourth-most in the United States, according to a Reuters tally.